cbev0x/cbev0x.github.io/_posts/2026-03-05-HackTheBox-Monitored.md

 ![](../assets/img/2026-03-05-Monitored/3.png)

+## API Hacking
 We can either find a way to enumerate users and try credential stuffing with the same password (which seems unlikely), or see about getting a way to undo our disability with this account.
-Some quick research on Nagios API documentation led me to [this PDF](https://assets.nagios.com/downloads/nagiosxi/docs/Accessing-and-Using-the-XI-REST-API.pdf) which disclosed the common path at /nagiosxi/api .
+Some quick research on Nagios API documentation led me to [this PDF](https://assets.nagios.com/downloads/nagiosxi/docs/Accessing-and-Using-the-XI-REST-API.pdf) which disclosed the common path at `/nagiosxi/api`.
 With that in mind, I'll begin fuzzing for any useful endpoints which can grant us a valid login.

 ```
 $ ffuf -u https://nagios.monitored.htb/nagiosxi/api/v1/FUZZ -w /opt/SecLists/Discovery/Web-Content/raft-small-words.txt --fl 2